HuskyHacks/HuskyHacks.github.io/vulns/api.md

 2. When you have located an API endpoint, try to identify if there is any documentation available for it.
 Maybe this API is meant to be accessed regularly, and documentation is easily available.
 Maybe this is an older, forgotten API that still functions.
 This second class of APIs has very high potential for information disclosure.
 3. Start by interacting with the API.
 Make `GET` and `POST` requests to the access point with `curl` or the Burp Repeater.
 Examine how the API responds to certain requests.
 The errors from ineracting with the API may give away clues as to how it fuctions and what you need to do. i.e.`curl http://site.local/api/v1/account/` to perform a basic`GET` request without parameters and `curl -X POST http://site.local/api/v1/account/` to make a `POST` request without parameters.
+4. Remember, you're trying to figure out "What can I make this do?" not "What does this do?"
+Does the API need parameters passed to it?
+Try changing the values around and feed it something it might not expect.

 ## The Damage
 I'd say it's unlikely, but not impossible, to get any kind of remote code execution off of a basic API.
 But, because these things are so varied, you never know.